About This Course

-Entry Requirements: You must have a degree, preferably in the area of arts or the sciences (see detailed entry requirements)
+You must have a degree, preferably in the area of arts or the sciences See Requirements for full details.

 The Higher Diploma in Arts (Nua-Ghaeilge/Modern Irish) is a conversion course for those with a prior knowledge of Irish who want to study Irish to honours degree level.